Sapho (Gounod): Act 2

 Phaon is involved in a revolutionary plot to establish freedom and justice.
 Pythéas agrees to supply details of the plot to Glycère in return for her favours.
-Glycère secretly informs the authorities, but deceitfully tells Sapho she will not inform if Phaon leaves Lesbos without Sapho.
+Glycère secretly informs the authorities, but deceitfully tells Sapho she will not inform them if Phaon leaves Lesbos without Sapho.
 Phaon arranges to leave Lesbos, Sapho maintaining that she will not accompany him.
 Her inflexibility causes Phaon to turn to Glycère.